Reishia clavigera

-Reishia clavigera is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.
+Reishia clavigera is a species of sea snail, a marine gastropod mollusc in the family Muricidae, the murex snails or rock snails.

 This species has been found to be useful as an indicator of the environmental contamination levels of arsenic, copper, and zinc.

 Distribution

 This is an intertidal species, found on rocky shores in Malaysia, Singapore and Indo-China; also off Japan.